 What's more, some manufacturers have gone the extra miles these days to incorporate lauric acid in the making of MCT oil and liquid coconut oil.

 Adding this extra medium-chain fatty acid does pack a punch.
 It's the most powerful antimicrobial that you can ever find in pure coconut oil like virgin or RBD.

 It can now better protect you against a broader range of bacteria, viruses and other germs.
 It also raises the smoke point by about 10 – 30 degrees, depending on the quantity of lauric acid added.

 Which explains why it is marketed as a healthy fractionated coconut oil for cooking and consumption.

-I've always been using virgin or RBD coconut oil to preserve my food.
-Like mixing them into my favorite crunchy peanut butter spread to help minimize oxidation of the predominantly occurring 75% unsaturated fats in the peanut butter.
+I like using virgin or RBD coconut oil to preserve my food.
+Like mixing them thoroughly into my favorite peanut butter spread (see right →) to help minimize oxidation of the predominantly occurring 75% unsaturated fats in the peanut butter.
 This helps to keep the butter fresh and delicious for a longer period after it's opened.

 But the thing is, it just doesn't cross my mind that I should preserve my peanut butter spread or other food with fractionated coconut oil.